 The Managers set out employee rights and responsibilities in Contracts of Employment, the Employee Handbook and related employment documentation.

 The Managers have an HR department led by the HR/Administration Director, a Risk and Compliance Department led by the Chief Risk Officer and an internal audit department led by the Head of Internal Audit.
-In addition, the Chief Executive Officer has reviewed this statement and is committed to abiding by the terms of this statement.
-Each of these departments has reporting responsibilities for the management of Britannia.
+In addition, the Chief Executive Officer of Britannia Holdings has reviewed this statement and is committed to abiding by the terms of this statement.
+Each of these departments has reporting responsibilities for the management of the Britannia Group.

-This is the current articulation of a formal Modern Slavery Statement for Britannia and the Managers.
-It is our aim to ensure, as far as we can, that any third party suppliers, correspondents etc. that we work with operate in accordance with the same high standards that we embrace, with regard to their employees.
+This is the current articulation of a formal Modern Slavery Statement for the Britannia Group and the Managers.
+It is our aim to ensure, as far as we can, that any third-party suppliers, correspondents etc. that we work with operate in accordance with the same high standards that we embrace, with regard to their employees.